 Define the New Normal

 The vague term “the new normal” is everywhere.
-We reject this term because you can’t be mired in the past when looking forward.
-Leadership teams need to establish and communicate to their employees a point of view on how today’s reality differs from the set of internal and external insights that historically drove the business, and what the implications for the business will be.
-Without alignment at the top, teams and individuals will make their own assumptions, potentially driving action in conflicting directions.
+We reject this term that suggests a steady future state is on the horizon.
+Leadership teams need to create alignment by establishing and communicating to their employees a point of view on how today’s reality differs from the set of internal and external insights that historically drove the business -- and what the implications for the business will be.

-Starting the strategy development process with a situation analysis is a best practice in strategic planning and is critical for business agility during times of change.
-A situation analysis consists of conclusions about the internal and external business informed by insights.
-It establishes a common set of assumptions that underpin strategy development and planning; leaders will reach decisions more easily and employees will be prepared to act more autonomously.
+Starting the strategy development process with a situation analysis establishes a common set of assumptions that underpin strategy development and planning; leaders will reach decisions more easily and employees will be prepared to act more autonomously.

 Some key areas to explore include: